Welcome to our 10-minute GoPro comparison guide.

 But that’s just us, so let’s dig a little deeper.

-We’ll start with a quick rundown of the 4 cameras in the 2018 GoPro lineup.
+We’ll start with a quick rundown of the 4 cameras in last year’s GoPro lineup.

 This is the new entry level camera from GoPro, but it’s MUCH improved on their previous lower end options (like the HERO Session).